Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Some commutative algebra

-I frequently use the following extremely useful consequence of Nakayama's lemma: \begin{minimalindependence} [Exercise 15 in Chapter 3 of \cite{AM}] Let $ A $ be a (commutative) ring and let $ M $ be a rank $ n $ free $ A $-module.
-If $ x_1, \ldots, x_n $ generates $ M $ then it is automatically a basis. \end{minimalindependence}
+\begin{minimalindependence} [Exercise 15 in Chapter 3 of \cite{AM}] Let $ R $ be a commutative ring and let $ M $ be a free and finite-rank $ R $-module with rank equal to $ n $.
+If $ x_1, \ldots, x_n $ generates $ M $ then it is automatically a basis.
+Equivalently, any $ R $-linear surjection $ M \twoheadrightarrow M $ is automatically an isomorphism. \end{minimalindependence}